 When in doubt, ask a compliance expert – not a chatbot.

-Protect personal and sensitive data at all costs
+3. Protect personal and sensitive data at all costs

 This one's simple, but crucial: never share personally identifiable information (PII) with an open AI tool.
 That includes names, job titles, emails, salary details, performance reviews, grievances – and anything else that could trace back to a real individual.

-Most public AI tools retain user inputs for a period of time to improve model performance.
-Even if the platform claims to anonymise your data, it still introduces the risk of sensitive information being stored or used in ways you can’t control.
+Most public AI tools retain user inputs for a period to improve model performance.
+Even if the platform claims to anonymise your data, it still introduces the risk of sensitive information being stored or used in ways you can't control.

 To stay safe: